team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/woodapple.md

 ## Protecting your plants
 ### Pest control

-**Pest type:** Wood apple being a hardy crop, there is no serious insect or pest diseases **Symptoms:** However, watch out for scale insects, mealybugs, and Deudorix isocrates that may appear occasionally **Control method:** Use neem oil or traditional Sri Lankan pest control methods like spraying with a mixture of tobacco and soap water.
+**Pest type:** Wood apple being a hardy crop, there is no serious insect or pest diseases.
+However, watch out for scale insects, mealybugs, and Deudorix isocrates that may appear occasionally

+**Control method:** Use neem oil or traditional Sri Lankan pest control methods like spraying with a mixture of tobacco and soap water.
 For Deudorix isocrates, inspect and destroy fallen fruit to control the pest's life cycle.

 ### Disease Control
-**Disease type:** Fruit rot is a common issue in Sri Lanka's humid climate **Symptoms:** Soft, discolored patches on the fruit, often with a foul odor **Management:** Improve air circulation around the tree, avoid overhead irrigation, and remove affected fruits promptly
+**Disease type:** Fruit rot is a common issue in Sri Lanka's humid climate

+**Symptoms:** Soft, discolored patches on the fruit, often with a foul odor

+**Management:** Improve air circulation around the tree, avoid overhead irrigation, and remove affected fruits promptly

 ## Difficulty Rating

 ### Low country wet zone (Difficulty: 3/10)
 **Explanation:** Woodapple trees are relatively easy to grow in the low country wet zone with proper care.
 The warm temperatures and high rainfall provide suitable conditions for woodapple growth.